Summer Session Employment

 The University does not employ a citizen of another nation unless that individual has a valid visa status for the position in question.
 The U.S. Department of Justice, through the Immigration and Naturalization Service, Department of Labor, Department of State, and the U.S. Information Agency, are government agencies that regulate the entry into the U.S. and the employment of non-U.S. citizens and permanent residents.
 Thus, the hiring of foreign nationals is complicated by the involvement of such diverse branches of government.

-Because of the complex nature of the laws, regulations, and practices associated with this area, the University has delegated liaison responsibility to the International Studies Office (International Students and Scholars Program, ISSP).
-Advice on individual situations should always be sought from this staff before making any final hiring offers to foreign nationals.
+Because of the complex nature of the laws, regulations, and practices associated with this area, the University has delegated liaison responsibility to the International Studies Office (International Students and Scholars Program and the Immigration Services Office within University Human Resources).
+Advice on individual situations should always be sought from these resources before making any final hiring offers to foreign nationals.
 This will alleviate potential problems and delays due to the inappropriate visa status of the foreign national.
 Adequate time must be allowed to proceed with this aspect of the assignment sequence.

 Each foreign national faculty member is responsible for establishing eligibility to accept an offer of employment extended by the University by demonstrating that his or her visa documents and status are appropriate.
 U.S. permanent residents may accept employment without further consideration of the visa status, only if the permanent resident status is in hand.
 An approved petition for permanent residency does not automatically grant employment rights.
 Foreign nationals temporarily in the U.S. and on non-immigrant visas may not be eligible to accept summer faculty compensation.
 Individuals who hold visa status F or J must confirm employment eligibility with the International Students and Scholars Programs, Minor Hall, 2nd Floor, (434) 982-3010.
-Individuals who hold visa status of H must confirm employment eligibility with UVa Human Resources Compliance and Immigration Services, 914 Emmet St., P.O.
-Box 400127, Charlottesville, VA 22904.
-Holders of B-1, B-2, F-2 or M visa status are not eligible for employment.
+Individuals who hold H-1B, TN, O-1, or E3 visa status must confirm employment eligibility with UVA Human Resources Immigration Services, 2420 Old Ivy Rd, Charlottesville, VA 22903.
+Holders of B-1, B-2, F-2, or M visa status are not eligible for employment.
 Other visa statuses also may not be valid for employment.
 Faculty members who were on a teaching assignment during the academic year preceding the Summer Session may need to have their stays extended to accept the summer assignment.
-Any concerns regarding the validity of visa status or other matters pertaining to the visa regulations may be directed to the staff of the International Student and Scholar Programs, Minor Hall, 2nd Floor.
-All foreign nationals should check in with the office upon arrival in Charlottesville.
+Any concerns regarding the validity of visa status or other matters pertaining to the visa regulations may be directed to the staff of the International Student and Scholar Programs, Minor Hall, 2nd Floor, or Immigration Services within University Human Resources.
+All foreign nationals should check in with the appropriate office upon arrival in Charlottesville.

 Thesis Dissertation Research

-Thesis Dissertation Research is now being administered through the schools.
-Summer Session will no longer pay faculty for supervising research.
+Thesis Dissertation Research is administered through the schools.
+Summer Session does not pay faculty for supervising research.

 Independent Study